 No matter the type, all network architectures are built using a few essential building blocks:

-• Protocols and Addressing: Protocols like TCP/IP define how data is transmitted and received.
-Addressing schemes, like IP addresses and subnetting, ensure devices know where to send data.
-Addressing becomes more complex in multi-VRF MPLS environments, where 192.168.0.1 can exist on a million devices.
+Protocols such as TCP/IP define how data is transmitted and received.
+Addressing schemes, including IP addresses and subnetting, ensure devices know where to send and receive traffic.
+In multi-VRF MPLS environments, addressing becomes more complex, and the same IP range (like 192.168.0.1) may exist on a very large number of devices without conflict.

-Together, these components help ensure your network is reliable, secure, and ready to meet business needs.
+Together, these components form the foundation of a network architecture that is reliable, secure, and ready to meet business needs.

 Components of Voice Network Architecture Design